tech-pen/AI-Projects/README.md

 # AI-Driven Churn Prediction Model

-This project predicts customer churn for Jio Fiber/Air-Fiber using XGBoost and deploys the model with Seldon-Core in Kubernetes for real-time predictions.
+This project predicts customer churn using XGBoost and deploys the model with Seldon-Core in Kubernetes for real-time predictions.

 ## 📌 Features
 - 📊 **Churn Prediction**: Uses XGBoost to predict customer churn.